jl1600/multiplayer-online-games/README.txt

 ## A Response to the Phase 1 Feedback

-We really appreciate the time from the teaching team to give us helpful feedbacks on how to improve on Phase 1.
+We really appreciate the time from the teaching team to give us helpful feedbacks on how to improve upon Phase 1.

 All of the bugs addressed in the feedback was taken care of.
 We also implemented a RESTful API, making the program a web-based application.
 In addition, we tried to eliminate a good number of exceptions.
 However, since the program